 Editor’s Note: This article is an excerpt of OpenView’s PLG Playbook.
-Sign up to receive additional chapters as they are released here.
+Download the eBook here.

 If you’re deploying a product-led growth (PLG) strategy for your business, you’ve likely got a killer product that solves one, if not many, customer pain points.
 You might be tempted then to rely on your product and word of mouth as driving forces for growth.
 Beware though, this approach could leave you exposed to competitors.
 On the flip side, you don’t want to open the floodgates on expensive marketing campaigns given the need to run a capital-efficient business.
 That’s where a product-led approach to marketing comes in.

 It’s all about striking the right balance of smart, yet significant growth that complements your broader PLG strategy.
 While no two companies are the same, there are commonalities across the most successful product-led growth companies when it comes to messaging, targeting and marketing that we’ll discuss in this article.
 You’ll learn how to tweak these methods to meet your own needs and tailor the best strategies to fit your product and market.

 The backbone of any marketing strategy should be a streamlined message explaining exactly what your product does.
 According to Ian Siegel, CEO at ZipRecruiter, “Every business only sells one thing.”
 So, if you surveyed your customers, what would they say you sold?
 If you spent more than 60 seconds trying to answer this question – or if you’ve never validated your assumptions, go ask them!
 For PLG companies like Asana and Expensify, their product and customer experience truly live up to their taglines, “Teamwork without email” and “Expense reports that don’t suck.”